MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericldap.md

 The True/False filter is frequently not reported as supported by LDAP directories and might show up on the **Global Page** under **Mandatory Features Not Found**.
 It is used to create **OR** filters in LDAP queries, for example when importing multiple object types.
 If you can import more than one object type, then your LDAP server supports this feature.

-If you use a directory where a unique identifier is the anchor the following must also be available (For more information, see the [Configure Anchors](#configure-anchors) section):
+If you use a directory where a unique identifier is the anchor the following feature must also be available (For more information, see the [Configure Anchors](#configure-anchors) section):
 `1.3.6.1.4.1.4203.1.5.1` All operational attributes

 If the directory has more objects than what can fit in one call to the directory, then it is recommended to use paging.
 For paging to work, you need one of the following options: